fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 Serifs are one of the most distinct aspects of a typeface, and often the first classification of type is between serif and sans-serif type.

+This choice affects how the end terminals will look like.
+Serifs can be two sided or one sided.
+They can be perpendicular to stroke or have their own direction (like being always horizontal or vertical).
+Serifs can be with or without brackets.
+Any serif design is a mix of all of the above applied consistently to the type design with some deviations for particular letters, especially the S, C and Z (e.g. a type with horizontal serifs for all letters will often have s, c and z to have vertical serifs).

 There is a urban legend that serif types are easier to read than sans-serifs.
 The [serif readability myth is debunked](http://asserttrue.blogspot.se/2013/01/the-serif-readability-myth.html).

 The form of serifs are related to the forms of terminals.

+#### Brackets

+The corner portions of a serif where it connects to the main stroke are called 'brackets'.
+A particular design may have them giving a soft feel to the serif (Times is an example) or may choose to not have any bracket.
+Some designs also use brackets only on one side or with different proportions on the two sides.

+This is a relatively strong parameter that renders feel to the type - elegance (smooth or large brackets of [Times New Roman]) or chunky crisp (zero brackets of [Arvo]).

+#### Slab-serifs

+Also called mechanistic or Egyptian type, slabs are thick, block-like serifs.
+Slab serifs don't use brackets.
+Generally type design with such serifs are seen to have less contrast in their glyphs - [Rockwell], [Courier] or [American typewriter] reflect that.

+It may be safe to assume that slab serifs have been used to add some ornament or rhythm to an otherwise no-contrast type design.
+But this is not an absolute rule.

+#### Serif Terminals

+Just like letter terminals, the end shape of the serifs themselves contribute to the feel of the type - either soft or chunky.
+Serif terminals can be soft and rounded ([Courier]) or blunt and angular ([Rockwell]).

 ### Decoration